16 Side Hustles to Help Save Money for Your First Deal

 Not only will you learn a lot about the neighborhood, but you’ll likely be meeting 25 to 30 people.
 While on the tour, in between stops, try to make your rounds and let everyone know what you do.
 Perhaps they can help you or you can help them?

 As you can see, there are an infinite amount of side hustle opportunities, many of which are not mentioned in this list.
 My suggestion is to pick one where you think you can get the most additional income and personal growth so you can purchase your first property.

 Remember that this is not a job you will hold onto forever, it’s just for a couple of months or years until you’ve saved enough for that down payment.
 Once you feel like your time can be better spent elsewhere, do it!

-Until then, heads down and get to work!
+Until then, head down and get to work!
 Remember, saving the first $20,000 is the hardest part.
-My challenge to you is to do it in 2 years.
+My challenge to you is to do it in two years.